juicedata/juicefs/docs/en/administration/metadata/redis_best_practices.md

 sidebar_position: 1
 slug: /redis_best_practices
 ---

 # Redis Best Practices

 Redis is a key component in JuiceFS architecture.
 It stores all file system metadata and serve metadata operation from client.
 If any problem occurs to Redis (e.g., unavailable service, losing data), it will directly reduce the read/write speed or cause data damage, and further affect user experience.

 :::tip
 It's highly recommended to use Redis service managed by public cloud provider if possible.
 See ["Recommended Managed Redis Service"](#recommended-managed-redis-service) for more information.
 :::

-If you insist to operate Redis yourself in production environment, please keep in mind that JuiceFS requires Redis version 4.0+.
+If you insist to operate Redis yourself in production environment, please keep in mind that JuiceFS requires Redis version 4.0 and above.
 Moreover, it's recommended to pick an [official stable version](https://redis.io/download).
 Please read the following contents before deploying Redis.

 :::note
 Part of the content in this article comes from the Redis official website.
 If there is any inconsistency, please refer to the official Redis document.